Automate Customer Service with AI Chatbots and Ticketing Systems [2024]

 - Offer Multiple Options: Provide customers with a clear set of options to choose from, allowing them to quickly find the information they need.

-- Escalate to a Human Agent When Necessary: Ensure that the chatbot can seamlessly transfer the conversation to a human agent when it cannot resolve the customer’s issue.
+- Escalate to a Human Agent When Necessary: Ensure that the chatbot can transfer the conversation to a human agent when it cannot resolve the customer’s issue.

 - Incorporate Brand Personality: Your chatbot is an extension of your brand, so ensure its responses and tone align with your brand voice.